devo002/Voice_booking_Crew/README.md

    since nothing currently sends anything on its own.
-3. **More failure types.** `conflict`, `date_in_past`, and a missing time are now handled with specific, correct responses. `date` has the same "could get invented" gap `time` had (see Guardrails section) and is the next candidate -- loop back to Intake with a clarifying question instead of attempting a bogus booking.
+3. **More failure types.** `conflict`, `date_in_past`, and a missing time are now handled with specific, correct responses. `date` has the same "could get invented" gap `time` had and is the next candidate -- loop back to Intake with a clarifying question instead of attempting a bogus booking.
 4. **Deploy.** Render is the intended host; needs the Supabase env vars